awslabs/ec2-spot-workshops/content/ecs-spot-capacity-providers/module-1/visualizer.md

 ![c3vis](/images/ecs-spot-capacity-providers/c3vs_tool.png)

-The initial screen will look like the below, since there are no tasks or instances running in the cluster for now.
+The initial screen will appear as below, since there are no tasks or instances running in the cluster for now.

 ![c3vis](/images/ecs-spot-capacity-providers/c3vis2.png)